sisinflab/Ducho/README.md

 ### How write the Configuration
 ### How change the Configuration
-the argv
-is used to overwrite a config dictionary, it is a list of tuples key value where each entry is a String that needs to be write in this
+To change an entry in the dictionary of Configuration, you need to write the changes in a list of String in a way that is going to be expained, such list then will be given to the Runner with the key argv. the argv is used to overwrite a config dictionary, it is a list of tuples key value where each entry is a String that needs to be write in this